hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/saml.html.md

 5. Click "Save settings".

-6. Click "Test".
-    * This will attempt to initiate SSO sign-in with the IdP.
-    * You will be redirected briefly to the IdP.
-You may need to reauthenticate depending on your session context.
-    * Finally you should be redirected back to the Terraform Cloud settings SSO page with a message about a successful test and the "enable" action should now be accessible.

-7. Click "Enable".
+6. [Verify](./testing.html) your settings and click "Enable".

-8. Your SAML SSO configuration is complete and ready to [use](../single-sign-on.html#using-sso).
+7. Your SAML SSO configuration is complete and ready to [use](../single-sign-on.html#using-sso).

     ![sso-settings](../images/sso/settings-saml.png)